This FAQ compilation is intended to clarify the NGSI-LD specification by providing answers to common questions.

 For each FIWARE Data Model there is an example Entity encoding it in NGSI-LD.
 For instance, here

-?The sources of truth for the FIWARE Data Models @context
+@context?The sources of truth for the FIWARE Data Models @context are

 https://fiware.github.io/data-models/context.jsonld